 It remains to confirm that the boundary corrections take the form stated above.
 Since the derivation is identical for all boundary divisors, let us only find the coefficient of $\delta_{\text{irr}}$.
 To this end, observe the natural map whose image is contained in the divisor $\delta_{\text{irr}}$.
 The map is obtained by gluing together the last two markings which we denote $\bullet$ and $\star$.
 We pull back \eqref{slopepar} under $\xi$.
 For the left hand side, we use the fusion rules of \cite {TUY}: Thus, the left hand side becomes The fusion rules have been used in the third line to compare the ranks of the Verlinde bundles.
 For the right hand side, we record the following well-known formulas \cite {AC}: \begin {itemize} \item [(i)] $\xi^{\star}\lambda=\lambda$; \item [(ii)] $\xi^{\star} \Psi_i=\Psi_i$ for $1\leq i\leq n$; \item [(iii)] $\xi^{\star} \delta_{\text{irr}}=-\Psi_{\bullet}-\Psi_{\star}$; \item [(iv)] $\xi^{\star} \delta_{h, A}=0$. \end {itemize} These yield the following expression for the right hand side of \eqref {slopepar}: For $g-1\geq 2$, $\Psi_{\star}$ and $\Psi_{\bullet}$ are independent in the Picard group of ${\mathcal M}_{g-1, n+2}$, see \cite {AC2}, hence we can identify their coefficient $c_{\text{irr}}$ uniquely to the formula claimed above.
 The case of the other boundary corrections is entirely similar.

-\begin {remark} The reader interested in the low genus case $g\leq 2$ not covered by the above argument may find the following approach useful.
-Once a formula for the Chern class has been proposed, it is possible to prove it by induction on the genus and number of markings.
-Indeed, with some diligent bookkeeping, one shows that the expression of the theorem restricts to the boundary divisors compatibly with the fusion rules in \cite {TUY}.
-To finish the argument, one invokes the Hodge theoretic result of Arbarello-Cornalba \cite {AC} stating that the boundary restriction map is injective, with the exception of the particular values $(g, n)=(0, 4), (0, 5), (1, 1), (1, 2)$, which may be checked by hand.
-In fact, the slope expression of the theorem is certainly correct in the first three cases by \cite {F}, \cite {Mu}.
+\begin {remark} The low genus case $g\leq 2$ not covered by the above argument can be established by the following approach.
+Once a correct formula for the Chern class has been proposed, a proof can be obtained by induction on the genus and number of markings.
+Indeed, with some diligent bookkeeping, it can be seen that the expression of the Theorem restricts to the boundary divisors compatibly with the fusion rules in \cite {TUY}.
+To finish the argument, we invoke the Hodge theoretic result of Arbarello-Cornalba \cite {AC} stating the boundary restriction map is injective, with the exception of the particular values $(g, n)=(0, 4), (0, 5), (1, 1), (1, 2)$, which may be checked by hand.

+In fact, the slope expression of the Theorem is certainly correct in the first three cases by \cite {F}, \cite {Mu}.
 When $(g, n)=(1, 2)$, we already know from \cite {T} that the slope takes the form where $\delta_{\text{irr}}$ and $\Delta$ are the two boundary divisors in $\overline {\mathcal M}_{1, 2}$.
-The coefficients $c_{\text{irr}}$ and $c$ are determined uniquely to the form stated in the theorem, by restricting $\mathcal B_{\mu_1, \mu_2}$ to the two boundary divisors $\delta_{\text{irr}}$ and $\Delta$ (and not only to their interiors as it was done above) via the fusion rules.
-The verification is not difficult in this particular case. \end {remark}
+The coefficients $c_{\text{irr}}$ and $c$ are determined uniquely in the form stated in the Theorem by restricting $\mathcal B_{\mu_1, \mu_2}$ to the two boundary divisors $\delta_{\text{irr}}$ and $\Delta$ (and not only to their interiors as was done above) via the fusion rules.
+The verification is not difficult for the particular case $(1,2)$.